MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onUpdate

-To run an action on update, a Snap must export `onUpdate`.
+To run an action on update, a Snap must expose the `onUpdate` entry point.
 This method is called after the Snap is updated successfully.

 :::note